duerrhannes/levermann/reports/analysis.md

 What observations can we make from above displayed histogram?
 1. Most of the stocks seem to oscillate around 0 points (+/-).
-2. Apparently, there is a *slightly* skewed distribution towards positive values.
+2. Apparently, there is a *slightly* skewed distribution towards negative values.
 3. The positive end of the distribution shows a kurtosis (so called "fat tails").

 Based on the histogram, it seems reasonable a "buy" signal could be set around +5 or +6 points, and a "sell" threshold at +3.
+Why?
+If you set your score for buying stocks too high, it will probably never be triggered, the opposite goes for values which are set too low.
+According to the strategy, it is advised to sell or, if applicable, replace stocks when they lose their "momentum" so choosing a value that's about one standard deviation away from the expected value seems fair.
+Reminder: assuming a normal distribution, this is the boundary for the top ~16% of stocks.
+So a stock falling below the distance of one standard deviation has left the "top 16% club" and is labeled "sell".

 ## Potential candidates